-Executive Vice President for Patient Advocacy
+Executive Vice President for Patient Advocacy and Engagement

 Called “a bit of a renegade” by People magazine, Gwen has long insisted on pushing boundaries while maintaining a safe space for patients.
-As editor and publisher of Mamm, a magazine for women with breast or reproductive cancer, Gwen published features on previously-taboo subjects, such as dating after a mastectomy, along with the more expected academic features on news and policy analysis.
+As editor and publisher of Mamm, a magazine for women with breast or reproductive cancer, Gwen published features on previously taboo subjects, such as dating after a mastectomy, along with the more expected academic features on news and policy analysis.
 Her media leadership was recognized by the Avon Foundation, which honored her as one of “the most powerful women in breast cancer.”

 As a three-time cancer survivor herself, Gwen came into cancer advocacy expressly to change the experiences and outcomes for the patients who came after her and to change the public dialogue about cancer and other life-threatening illnesses.
 With these goals in mind, in 2005 she started the first stand-alone advocacy entity in a professional cancer research organization at the American Association for Cancer Research, causing outside observers to note the organization’s “progressive commitment to patient advocacy.”
 At AACR, she launched CR magazine – a magazine for people with cancer and those who care for them.
 Later, she served as the executive director of the Samuel Waxman Cancer Research Foundation; director of The Pathways Project; and executive vice president of programs and services at the Cancer Support Community.
 In each role, Gwen championed placing patients at the center of health system change, whether it is for research, public policy or direct services.